Calves95/plebr/README.md

 plebr
 =====

-Discord Bot used to find matches and stats based on user input for League of Legends Compatible with all regions
+Discord Bot used to find matches and stats based on user input for League of Legends.

+Compatible with all regions.